Undergraduate degrees: BA or BS

 How has Islam played a role in the political climate in the Middle East?
 What can archaeology tell us about early Christianity?
 How has ancient Shintoism and Buddhism shaped Japan’s culture today?
 In Religious studies courses at the University of Oregon, world-renowned scholars teach students to think critically about answers to these and other questions.”

-Whether learning about Hinduism, Buddhism, Christianity, Judaism, Islam, or a variety of other religions, you will not only come away with a rich understanding of the region where the religion began and the people who continue to practice it today, but also learn how religions migrate and transform with societies over time.
-Study multiple facets of culture including sex and gender paradigms, ethnicity perspectives, nationalism, colonialism, mysticism, and comparative religion.
+In today’s increasingly globalized world, the importance of cultivating a deeper understanding of our international community is more important than ever.
+The Department of Religious Studies is committed to this concept and focuses on the history and philosophy of Asian and Western religions through an examination of original ideas, texts, rituals, and subgroups.
+Whether learning about Buddhism, Daoism, Hinduism, Christianity, Judaism, Islam, or a variety of other religions, students gain a rich understanding of the region where the religion began and the people who continue to practice it today.
+At the same time, students also learn how religions migrate and transform with societies over time, through studying multiple facets of culture including sex and gender paradigms, ethnicity perspectives, nationalism, colonialism, mysticism, and comparative religion.

 - Department faculty members specialize in Jewish, Christian, Islamic and Chinese religions as well as Japanese Buddhism, and pursue research in such areas as Islamic and Arabic Studies, new religious movements, and religion in modernity.
 They are fluent in multiple ancient languages and have won awards for their teaching.

 - Students enjoy small seminars, where their professors get to know them.